 Michael Holahan studies the literature of the English Renaissance and its affiliations with the classical past.
 While his principal concern now is the drama of Shakespeare, he also extends his interests to include the development of the novel from Austen to Henry James and L. P. Hartley.

-Most recently in June 2014, Professor Holahan delivered a paper entitled “An Evening Tea in Portsmouth: Bringing Forward Stains and Dirt” on Jane Austen’s Mansfield Park to The Jane Austen Society of North America (North Texas Region).
+In June 2014, Professor Holahan delivered a paper entitled “An Evening Tea in Portsmouth: Bringing Forward Stains and Dirt” on Jane Austen’s Mansfield Park to The Jane Austen Society of North America (North Texas Region).

 - “Iamque opus exegi: Ovid’s Changes and Spenser’s Brief pic of Mutability,” English Literary Renaissance 6 (1976), 44-70.

 - “The Oresteia” in Homer to Brecht: The European Epic and Dramatic Traditions, eds.
 Seidel and Mendelson (Yale University Press; New Haven, 1977), 143-70.

 - "Ovid and Spenser,” The Spenser Encyclopedia, eds.
 A.C.
 Hamilton et al. (University of Toronto Press, 1990).